METAcraft-KTH/player-trading/README.md

 If the last trade is used up, the barrel self destructs! (non explosive).
 Usefull for setting up single use trades in many locations, for example for selling land plots.

+## Shop keys
+Setting up shops with your friends?
+Shop keys are just what you need!
+Right-click any of your shops with a gold ingot to create a shop key.
+Anyone with your key will be able to open and edit your shops.

 ## Admin debug stick
 Users with OP permissions can use the command `/shop debug` to get hold of a debug stick.
 With a debug stick in hand a OP user can look into any shop and access troubleshooting information on shop signs, just as the owner would.